Publications

 Mary Babson Fuhrer’s publications include:

-“Sisterhood in Lexington” American History Magazine, forthcoming.
+“Sisterhood in Lexington” American History Magazine, April 2022.
 (Political activism of Lexington’s women, 1775)

 “Words from a Love Story,” Early American Life, December, 2021.